Things to Do on an Early Morning in Taipei (Before 10 a.m.)

 Enjoy A Taiwanese-Style Breakfast

-If you’re in the mood for a Michelin-rated breakfast and don’t mind waiting, Fu Hang Soy Milk (阜杭豆漿) is the place to go (see it on Google Maps).
-Opening at 5:30 AM, the wait time depends on when you arrive—but be ready to stand in line for up to two hours!
+If you’re curious to try the well-known spot and don’t mind waiting, the Michelin-rated Fuhang Soy Milk (阜杭豆漿) is the place to go (see it on Google Maps).
+Opening at 5:30 AM, the wait time depends on when you arrive, but be ready to stand in line for up to two hours!

 But it’s ok if you can’t get to Fu Hang Soymilk.
-Some other popular breakfast franchises include Yonghe Soy Milk King (永和豆漿大王) and Mei Er Mei (美而美).
+Another famous breakfast franchise is Yonghe Soy Milk King (永和豆漿大王).
 Just search their names on Google Maps to find a location near you.

 If you love a rice ball (飯糰)like I do, I recommend Liu Mama Fantuan (劉媽媽飯糰, see Google Maps).
 It is very popular among both the locals and tourists, so be prepared to wait in the long line as well!

-My favorite breakfast spot is this one near my mom’s apartment in Zhongshan District: World Soymilk King (世界豆漿大王, see it on Google Maps).
+I often go to World Soymilk King (世界豆漿大王, see it on Google Maps)near my parents’ apartment in Zhongshan District.
 If you happen to stay in the area, you should give it a try!

 You can also go to a wet market and find stalls for grab-and-go items.
 Or search “早餐” (breakfast) or “豆漿店” (soy milk shop) on your Google Maps app and see what’s available near you.